Deadly car ramming at Wisconsin Christmas parade 'not a terror event' | DW | 22.11.2021

 Thompson dispelled rumors that there had been a vehicular pursuit by officers prior to the attack.

-He named the suspect that authorities apprehended on Sunday as 39-year-old Darrell Brooks Jr.
+He named the suspect that authorities apprehended on Sunday as 39-year-old Darrell Brooks Jr and said he would be charged with intentional homicide.

+Brooks was known to police over a slew of assault and endangerment charges, including one previous incident where a woman said he had tried to run her over in a gas station.

+Local press reported that he had been released from prison on bail for other charges on Friday.
+Police Chief Thompson further elaborated that Brooks had been part of a domestic disturbance just minutes before the attack.

 Before providing new details into the case, a clearly emotional Thompson read out of the names of Brooks' deceased victims and praised the first responders and the community for coming togther in a time of crisis.